 Igli Mezini born in Tirana, Albania.
 He studied at the National Ballet School of Albania.
 In 2011 He joined Cannes Jeune Ballet in Cannes, France.
 In 2014 he joined Hessisches Staats Ballet Wiesbaden/Darmstadt in Germany.
 In 2018 he joined Ballet Preljocaj where he danced different pieces from Angelin Preljocaj.
 He was part of the artistic team for the opening of the museum Audemars Piguet in Le Brassus.
 Igli was part of the cast of a short movie from the European Commission in Marseille, France.
 He joins Compagnie Linga in 2019.

-Csaba studied at the Experimental Dance Academy Dance of Salzburg (AT) and at the Contemporary Dance School of Budapest (HU).
-He worked for Kubilai Kahn Investigations (FR and the Ballets C de B (BE) before joining Compagnie Linga.
-In parallel Csaba is currently working with Anton Lachky Company and GN/MC (Guy Nader et Maria Campos) and is teaching through Europe since 2013.
+Csaba Varga (Hungary) studied at the Experimental Dance Academy Dance of Salzburg (AT) and at the Contemporary Dance School of Budapest (HU).
+He worked for Kubilai Kahn Investigations (FR), Kaori Ito from Les Ballets C de la B (BE), Anton Lachky Company and GN/MC (Guy Nader and Maria Campos), before joining Compagnie Linga for Line up.
+In parallel, Csaba is currently working with HODWORKS (HU).

 Andor Rusu (Hungary / Romania) is graduated from the University of Art Târgu Mureș (RO) and the Hungarian Dance Academy.
 He worked for the Duda Eva Company (HU) and the Hungarian National Ballet before joining Linga in 2017.